Heat Injury Compensation Claims

 When do heat injuries usually occur?

-Heat injuries usually arise in hot conditions, particularly during tough physical exercise that takes place outdoors.
-This type of injury can occur anywhere in the world, and we have acted on a number of serious heat injury cases where injury has occurred as a result of overexposure to extreme conditions in the UK, as well as overseas.
+Heat-related illnesses usually arise during tough physical exercise that may or may not occur in hot conditions.
+This type of injury can occur anywhere in the world, and we have acted on a number of serious heat injury cases where injury has occurred in the UK, as well as overseas.

 What are the symptoms of a heat injury?